-Periods affect everybody differently.
-For some people they may be really disruptive and difficult to manage, or have a big impact on their mood, while for others they may mean no more than a little discomfort.
+For some people periods may be really disruptive and difficult to manage.
+They could have a big impact on their mood, while for others they may mean no more than a little discomfort.
 There is no one way to experience periods, this is just my experience.
 It’s important to be kind to yourself however your period affects you.

-In all honesty, I dread the short period of time once a month when "mother nature calls".
+In all honesty, I dread that time once a month when I have my period.
 My mood becomes like a rollercoaster, with a significant amount of dips and turns, which can be overwhelming at times.

 I feel like I'm not in control, as I go through periods of crying, irritability and intense lows.
 It feels as if there's no way out of feeling like this, and the intense physical pain only makes it harder to deal with these complicated emotions.
 It's often hard to stay level-headed and realise that I will only feel like this for a short amount of time.